shrinerb/shrine/doc/creating_plugins.md

 Shrine.plugin MyPlugin
 ```

-If you would like to load plugins with a symbol, like you already load plugins
+If you would like to load plugins with a symbol (like you already do with
-that ship with Shrine, you need to put the plugin in
+plugins that ship with Shrine), you need to put the plugin in
-`shrine/plugins/my_plugin.rb` in the load path, and register it:
+`shrine/plugins/my_plugin.rb` in your load path and register it:

 ```rb
 # shrine/plugins/my_plugin.rb